NanoMapper/NanoMapper/README.md

       source.ApplyTo(target);
     }

-NanoMapper **automatically** matches like for like properties and, what is even better, is that NanoMapper caches mappings within containers so multiple `ApplyTo` calls are always **super-fast**.
+`NanoMapper.NET` **automagically** matches like-for-like properties based on names and property type covariance.

-> Note: Anonymous target types are not supported as they are immutable.
-However, you can use them as much as you like for source objects.
+> Note: Anonymous types are immutable and not supported as targets (yet) but can be used as source objects.

-To configure mappings once during the application's start-up process use the global `Mappings.Configure<Source, Target>(...)` method.
+### Configuration

-The `Configure<Source, Target>(...)` methods take mapping functions that defines the mappings between the source and target types.
+All mappings are configured using simple mapping functions which define explicit transforms between source properties and target properties.

+Mappings can be configured at the following levels, ordered by precedence.

+1. at the instance level using `source.ApplyTo(target, map => { ... })`
-    // Configure the mapping between SourceType and TargetType objects Mappings.Configure<Source, Target>(map => {
+2. at the [container](#containers) level using `container.Configure<Source, Target>(map => { ... })`
-      map.Property(...);
-      ...
-    });
+3. or globally using `Mappings.Configure<Source, Target>(map => { ... })`

+> Note: It is a wise practice to only configuring global mappings once during application start-up.

 ### Mapping properties

-By default, properties that exist on both source and target objects will be automatically mapped (providing they match in name and the source property type is assignable to the target property type).
+`NanoMapper.NET` matches properties based on their names and property type covariance; properties that exist on both source and target types where the names match where each source property type is assignable to the target property type are automatically mapped, no explicit configuration required.

-Configure a target's property mapping using the `map.Property(...)` method:
+Configure a source-to-target property mapping using the `map.Property(...)` method:

-    Mappings.Configure<Source, Target>(map => {
-        map.Property(t => t.Property, s => s.OtherProperty);
+    map.Property(target => target.Property, source => source.OtherProperty);
-    });

-Here the `t` represents the "target" object instance and the `s` represents the "source" object instance.

-Property mappings can also be highly complex and don't necessarily have to be simple property to property mappings:
+Property mappings can be highly complex and don't necessarily have to be straight mappings:

-    Mappings.Configure<Source, Target>(map => {
-        map.Property(t => t.Property, s => ComplexFunctionToTranslateSourcePropToTargetProp(s));
-    });
+    map.Property(target => target.Property, source => (source.Abc + source.Xyz).ToString();

 ### Ignoring properties

 Properties we want to omit from being automatically mapped can be "ignored":

-    map.Ignore(t => t.Property);
+    map.Ignore(target => target.Property);

-#### Local mapping overrides

-To configure "on-the-fly" mappings we use an `ApplyTo(...)` overload that allows us to pass in an additional mapping configuration function:

-    // Apply the object using specific mapping overrides source.ApplyTo(target, map => { ... });

-This is especially useful when you need to include properties that are currently being ignored:
+When you need to include properties that are currently being ignored you can always include them back in:

     // Map this property
-    map.Property(t => t.Property, ...);
+    map.Property(target => target.Property, ...);

 ## Containers

+By default, `NanoMapper.NET` caches mappings within containers so multiple class to the `ApplyTo(...)` methods execute **super-fast**.

-The default `ApplyTo(...)` method uses the global container instance.
+The standard `ApplyTo(...)` method uses the global container instance cache.

-In times when it is necessary to avoid using static constructs, such as during testing or integrating with systems that rely on dependency injection / IoC containers, we can create a new `IMappingContainer` instance and pass that to the `ApplyTo(...)` method instead:
+In times when it is necessary to avoid using static constructs, such as during isolated testing or integrating with systems that use / promote dependency injection / IoC containers, we can create a new `IMappingContainer` instance and pass that to the `ApplyTo(...)` method instead:

     // Create a new container instance
     var container = Mappings.CreateContainer();

     // Configure some mappings
-    container.Configure<SourceType, TargetType>(map => { ... });
+    container.Configure<Source, Target>(map => { ... });

     // Use the container
     source.ApplyTo(target, container);

-Instance containers do not access the global mappings by default.
+By design, instance containers do **not** access the global mappings by default.
 To utilise globally mappings we pass `enableGlobalMappings: true` to the container creation method.

 In doing so the container will check the global cache for existing mapping configurations and apply them first before any instance or overriding mappings.